 We appreciate your interest in graduate studies in the UCLA Department of Comparative Literature.
 The Department admits students for the Fall Quarter only and does not allow deferred admission.
-The deadline for receipt of the complete application package is December 1st and results can be expected in March.
+The deadline for receipt of the complete application package is December 1*.
+Results can be expected in March.
 Late applications for the Fall quarter will be reviewed when received, but chances for admission are slight.
 The typical class size of entering graduate students per year is four to six.
 We make admissions offers to 8 applicants per year, from an applicant pool of approximately 70.

 A bachelor’s degree in literature, ancient or modern, is a prerequisite for admission to the Ph.D. graduate program in Comparative Literature.
 Applicants whose B.A. program lacks a literature major are required to demonstrate the equivalent knowledge and comprehension of one literature before being considered a graduate student in good standing.
 Applicants are expected to have at least a 3.5 grade-point average in upper division literature courses.
 Literary proficiency in one foreign language and at least an elementary knowledge of a second one are expected.
 For students entering with an M.A. degree, the graduate advisor may agree to waive some of the normal course requirements.

 You must apply electronically for graduate admission and financial aid.
 You will find the online application on the Graduate Division webpage.

 If you started an application prior to November 13, but did not submit it